 Definitional ceremonies, to which we invite many of our friends and family to witness, like graduations, weddings, religious and or cultural coming of age celebrations are all rituals.
 The ritual celebrate and prepare us to help sustain for the commitment we are making.

-These rituals are just ways of putting meaning behind one’s commitment.
-The more powerful the meaning, the greater the commitment is supported.
+These rituals are just ways of putting meaning behind one’s commitment, because the more powerful the meaning, the greater the commitment it supports.